-My kids and I spent a rainy day baking for my daughters preschool teachers.
-We wanted to make them something special to say thank you and good bye.
-We decided to make brownie bites, ginger snaps and chocolate chip cookies.
+My kids and I spent a rainy day baking for my daughter’s preschool teachers.
+We wanted to make them something special to say thank you and goodbye.
+We decided to make these cocoa brownie bites, ginger snaps, and chocolate chip cookies.
 It was a nice time spent with my kids, who are becoming great bakers.
 Beware… these are very rich, and according to my husband and daughter, very addicting.
 They were dense and not too sweet but totally delicious.
-They had a perfect soft center and a nice crispy crust on top.
-I made these into bite size chunks because they are a perfect size treat for anyone.
+They had a perfectly soft center and a nice crispy crust on top.
+I made these into bite-size chunks because they are a perfect size treat for anyone.

 - 1 1/4 sticks of unsalted butter

 - 1 1/3 cup of white sugar